 Editors are responsible for taking decisions regarding the manuscripts.
-They can decide on publishing or rejecting a paper according the criteria of the journal.
+They can decide on publishing or rejecting a paper according to the criteria of the journal.
 In order to add clarity and transparency which assure authors that their manuscript is going through a fairly peer-review process, the following is the process of the editorial workflow of publishing a manuscript.

 The editorial workflow draws the whole steps that each manuscript has to go through.
 Once a manuscript is submitted online to the system, the peer-review process starts.
 Reviewers advise authors to improve their work to be more vigorous, well-written, and useful to the reader.
-The International Journal of Environmental Science and Sustainable Development (ESSD) employs a double-blind peer review process which dictates that both parties; the peer reviewers’ part and authors' part have no access to any information of one another.
+The International Journal of Environmental Science and Sustainable Development (ESSD) employs a double-blind peer review process that dictates that both parties; the peer reviewers’ part and authors' part have no access to any information of one another.

-Plagiarism checking and scope fitting As soon as the author submits his/her manuscript, it undergoes an initial check by the Managing Editor to confirm the suitability of the manuscript to the scope of the journal and its validation to go through the peer review process.
+Plagiarism checking and scope fitting As soon as the author submits his/her manuscript, it undergoes an initial check by the Managing Editor to confirm the suitability of the manuscript to the scope of the journal and its validation to go through the peer-review process.
 This step comprised of:

 If the manuscript passes the previous phases, the Managing Editor then sends it to the Editor in Chief for approval.
 Once the Editor in Chief accepts the submission, it is sent to the Editor.

-The manuscript assigned by the editor to the one of the editorial team according to the area of expertise and the neutrality where there is not a struggle of conflict and the availability of editor.
+The manuscript assigned by the editor to one of the editorial team according to the area of expertise and the neutrality where there is not a struggle of conflict and the availability of an editor.
 In this phase, the editor assigns the anonymized paper to three reviewers; two of them are external from the editorial team.
 Only two of the reviewers are needed to either accept the submission or accept the submission after further revisions.
 If further revisions are needed, the editor will communicate the reviewers’ comments to the author and require the author to send a final edited version of the paper and a version with the edits highlighted in yellow.
 The edited documents are sent to the reviewers once again for final approval.
 Once the reviewer ensures that the paper is now accepted, the editor recommends that the paper be accepted and sends the final paper to the managing editor.

-In this case, the managing editor ensure as the final check to e that the manuscript and its review process follow to the journal’s scope, guidelines and policies, he then proceeds the manuscript to the editor in chief.
+In this case, the managing editor ensures as the final check to e that the manuscript and its review process follow to the journal’s scope, guidelines and policies, he then proceeds the manuscript to the editor in chief.
 Here, the author notifies that the manuscript got the acceptance.

-If the managing editor finds that the paper is still not prepared for publication, the manuscripts sent back to the editorial team.
+If the managing editor finds that the paper is still not prepared for publication, the manuscripts are sent back to the editorial team.
 If the managing editor accepts the paper, it is forwarded to the Editor in Chief.